miraj00/Timer-Quiz/README.md

 ### Timer-Quiz

-## The multiple choice questions were taken from http://mcqspdfs.blogspot.com/2013/08/60-top-javascript-multiple-choice.html

-## The initial code was provided by and instructor which needed to improve upon.

 Client requested to create Quiz with Timer on it that meets minumum requirements in order to execute for students.

 * Minimum requirements are as below  :